 FHIR on the wire

 One thing that is worth mentioning early in the discussion of a resource is the way that it can be represented.
 Any FHIR resource can be represented either as an XML document, or as a JSON document – indeed all the examples in the specification (on the example tab of each resource) have both representations.
+In the future, representation as RDF will also be possible, though this will be a secondary rather than primary representation.

-The FHIR team have defined a JSON syntax that is very similar to the XML syntax both for ease of conversion between the two, but also to ensure that the extensibility of FHIR can be expressed in both formats.
+The FHIR team have defined a JSON syntax that is very similar to the XML syntax both for ease of conversion between the two and also to ensure that the extensibility of FHIR can be expressed in both formats.

-There is a post at http://thefhirplace.com/2013/03/16/attributes-versus-elements-in-fhir-xml/ that discusses this representation, and the reason why it was chosen.
+There is a post at http://thefhirplace.com/2013/03/16/attributes-versus-elements-in-fhir-xml/ that discusses this representation and the reason why it was chosen.

 Definition & Documentation in the Specification

-In the specification, resources are defined in a number of different ways (and incidentally this is where the value of building the specification as if it was a software project really has benefits as all the ways are consistent – they are validated and enforced during the build process – including all the examples).
+In the FHIR specification, resources are described in a number of different ways (and incidentally this is where the value of building the specification as if it was a software project really has benefits as all the ways are consistent – they are validated and enforced during the build process – including all the examples).

-The following are the artifacts you will see for each resource in the specification
+The following are the representations you will see for each resource in the specification

 1. A UML diagram of the resource.